-- Student exhibiting a pattern of being absent on Thursdays, Mondays, following scheduled days off, etc., over-staying a leave of absence or vacation without notification or stopping clinical assignment before lunch period/quitting time.
+- Students exhibit a pattern of being absent on Thursdays, Mondays, following scheduled days off, etc., overstaying a leave of absence or vacation without notification or stopping clinical assignment before lunch period/quitting time.

 - Failure to carry out supervisor’s specific instruction.

-- Failure to call in daily absence as cited in Student Handbook.
+- Failure to call in daily absence as cited in the Student Handbook.

 - Failure to remain in one’s assigned area during clinically assigned hours.

 - Any action considered detrimental to the welfare of the patient or which results in disruption of Hospital routine.